• 01 December 2025

 The EU4DigitalUA project stands as a pivotal initiative supporting Ukraine’s journey toward an innovative and inclusive digital society.
 Funded by the European Union, the project has been advancing digital learning and institutional capacity building in Ukraine since 2020 — with a clear mission: to bring international expertise, modern tools, and European values into the core of Ukraine’s digital governance and education systems.

 The main goal of EU4DigitalUA is to increase Ukraine’s competitiveness through transparent, citizen-centered digital governance.
-With the Ministry of Digital Transformation of Ukraine as the primary beneficiary, the project focuses on three key pillars which are implemented by FIAP:-Institutional strengthening and capacity development
+With the Ministry of Digital Transformation of Ukraine as the primary beneficiary, the project focuses on three key pillars which are implemented by FIAP:

 -Communication and public awareness